testing-library/vue-testing-library/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Thanks for your interest in the project.
 We appreciate bugs filed and PRs submitted! -->

 <!--
-- For questions related to using the library, please visit a support community instead of filing an issue on GitHub: https://spectrum.chat/testing-library
+- For questions related to using the library, please join the Discord server (https://testing-library.com/discord) instead of filing an issue on GitHub.

 - Please fill out this template with all the relevant information so we can understand what's going on and fix the issue.